phac-nml/CryptoGenotyper/CryptoGenotyper/GalaxyWorkflows/README.md

 The `usegalaxy` directory contains workflows that are designed to run on `usegalaxy.eu` server respecting the context of the server.
 Currently reports are without headers

 ### Categories
-* Contig mode worklows designed for both forward and reverse read input per sample
+* `Contig read mode` workflows designed for both forward and reverse read input per sample
-* Forward more workflows designed for forward only reads
+* `Forward read mode` workflows designed for forward only reads
-* Reverse mode workflows designed for reverse only reads
+* `Reverse read mode` workflows designed for reverse only reads

 ### Installation
 Workflows should be imported into individual Galaxy instances and accounts via a file import.
 If any of the dependencies are missing, you will be notified.
 Admin of the server could easily install required dependencies depending on the workflow.